 Fall is Roof Leak Season In Seattle

-Here is in Seattle we have many varieties of gorgeous trees, especially evergreens.
-With a name like evergreen you would think that falling leaves wouldn’t be a problem, but evergreens are one of the worst contributors to debris build up problems on roofs and gutters.
+Here is in Seattle we have lots of nice trees, especially evergreens.
+With a name like evergreen you would think that falling leaves is not a problem but evergreens are one of the worst contributors to debris build up problems on roofs.

-Evergreens drop needles continuously in the fall.
-The last few years have been particularly bad, because the amount of needles they drop is related to how dry the summer season has been; the more hot and Dry the weather has been, the more needles you will find.
+Evergreens drop needles continously in the fall.
+This year is one of the worst, because the amount they drop is related to how dry the summer season has been; the drier, the more needles.